 Fail safe means the lock opens when power is turned off.
 Fail safe locks are mainly used to ensure safe egress in an emergency, as if power is cut, the door will swing freely and allow people to exit.

 Fail secure means the lock opens when power is turned on.
 In the event of a power cut, the door will therefore remain locked and keep the assets inside protected.

 CDVI locks are specially designed to work alongside our other solutions, including ATRIUM online access control.
 A simple, flexible, and affordable solution for up to 500 doors, ATRIUM makes networked security easy.

 Holding force is a measure of the strength of a lock.
 Measured in kilograms or pounds, holding force indicates the amount of weight that would be required to break the lock.

 Locks which are monitored are equipped with sensors which indicate the status of the lock.
 Monitoring allows for remote tracking and accurate reporting of lock status.

 Surface locks are mounted on top of the existing physical infrastructure such as doors and door frames.
 Mortice locks are mounted embedded into the door or frame.

 Single maglocks consist of just one powered magnet.
 Meanwhile, double maglocks have two powered magnets in the same housing, doubling the holding force of the lock.

 Fire rating is a certification given to locks which can withstand fire for certain periods of time.
-In the UK, EN1634-1 and EN14846 are the most common fire rating regulations.
+In the UK, EN14846 is the relevant regulation for fire resistance in locks and latches.

 Side load or pre-load is the force exerted on the keeper of a lock by an external force pushing on the door.
 Many locks cannot operate under side load.